Guttate psoriasis: Causes

 Genetic and environmental factors can influence the predilection for guttate psoriasis.
 Human leukocyte antigens, especially those in the HLA-C group are associated with the skin disorder.
 Beta-hemolytic streptococci infection is the major contributing environmental factor.
 The typical route of infection is the upper respiratory system.
 Rarely it is also caused by a skin infection surrounding the anus (perianal streptococcal dermatitis).

 Diagnosis

 Guttate psoriasis can typically be diagnosed by clinical examination alone.

 Management

 The treatments used for plaque psoriasis can also be used for guttate psoriasis.
 Few studies have specifically focused on guttate psoriasis management, so there are currently no firm guidelines for managing guttate psoriasis differently from plaque psoriasis.
 Immunosuppressive drugs that inhibit T cell activation have been effective in treating severe cases of chronic guttate psoriasis.
 Due to the role streptococcal infection plays in the development of guttate psoriasis, systemic antibiotics have been considered as a potential treatment option.
 There is uncertain evidence whether systemic antibiotics or tonsillectomy are effective and safe in treating the disease.
-The condition often clears up on its own within weeks to months, and only about one third of patients will develop chronic plaques.
+The condition often clears up on its own within weeks to months.

+Guttate psoriasis tends to follow two patterns of progression: a short-term acute flare-up followed by long-term remission, and a chronic course marked by persistent symptoms without remission.
+Younger age of onset and strep induced outbreaks have been associated with the acute pattern, while a family history of psoriasis is more common in patients with a chronic course.
+Researchers have found four factors associated with chronic guttate psoriasis: male sex, multiple disease flares, transition to the vulgaris phenotype, and palmoplantar involvement.

+Studies have shown mixed results on the rates of chronic guttate psoriasis.
+One study conducted in 1982 examined the progression of guttate psoriasis to chronic plaque psoriasis over a 10-year period.
+This study, which followed a cohort of 15 patients, found only one-third of individuals developed chronic plaque psoriasis.
+Another study from 2010, with 26 patients, had similar results with 61.1% exhibiting complete/long remission.
+A retrospective cohort study, spanning from 2009 to 2020, also looked into the long-term outcomes of guttate psoriasis.
+In this study nearly half of the 120 patients with new-onset guttate psoriasis experienced persistent disease, with some transitioning to the psoriasis vulgaris over time.